basf/shinyshval/inst/joss_paper/paper.md

 This revision includes the introduction of the shortcut values (SV) as an estimate for the expected oral uptake of plant protection products residues by bees.
 To enable the users to modify the provided default input parameters and the re-calculation of the relevant SV, EFSA has published R-scripts for the calculations: the SHVAL tool [@shval:2014].

-`shinyshval` refactors these R-scripts into an R package and adds quality measures like documentation & unit tests.
+`shinyshval` refactors these R-scripts into an R package, adds quality measures like documentation & unit tests and make the computations available under a open-source license.
 Additionally, it provides an easy to use graphical user interface to calculate SV values, using the Shiny web framework [@shiny:2021].
 `shinyshval` provides simple and convenient access to core functionalities provided by the original SHVAL tool, without the need of the users to be familiar with the R programming language.